Amlwch: Railway

-Tourism
+Landmarks

 Attractions in Amlwch include its restored port area, the Anglesey Coastal Path which passes through it, its watch tower containing an exhibition by Geo Môn, maritime and copper mining museums, St Eleth's Church (which dates from 1800) and the reinforced concrete Catholic church Our Lady Star of the Sea and St Winefride, built in 1937.

-Governance
+Local government

 There are two tiers of local government covering Amlwch, at community (town) and county level: Amlwch Town Council and Isle of Anglesey County Council.
 The town council is based at the old police station on Lôn Goch and comprises fifteen councillors elected from the three community wards of Town, Rural and Amlwch Port.
 Amlwch is in the Twrcelyn electoral ward which also includes Llanbadrig, Llaneilian and Rhosybol, electing three county councillors to the county council.

 Administrative history

 Amlwch was an ancient parish.
 When elected parish and district councils were established in 1894, Amlwch was given a parish council and included in the Twrcelyn Rural District.
 In 1901 the parish was converted into an urban district.
 Amlwch Urban District was abolished in 1974, with its area instead becoming a community.
 District-level functions passed to Ynys Môn-Isle of Anglesey Borough Council, which in 1996 was reconstituted as a county council.